Sabarisha/Business-Intelligence---Data-Warehouse-Design/README.md

 * Dimensional Data Model_Star Schema.vsdx - has 3 fact tables and 6 dimension tables
 * Dimensional Data Model ERD details.docx - More information about table naming conventions and granularity of each dimension and fact table
 * Staging Loads.docx - an overview of how to stage loads in SSIS from source to target database
+* Dimension table creation and loading - Sample code explaining how to create and load data into a dimension table